FoalTS/foal/docs/guide/7-test.md

 Now you can run `npm run build` and then `npm run test`.

 During developpement you may be interested as well by the `npm run dev:test` command.
-It works the same way as `npm run dev:app` expect that it is used to execute the tests and not to launch the app.
+It works the same way as `npm run develop` expect that it is used to execute the tests and not to launch the app.